2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/001_Introduction.md

 $\sqrt[2]{4} = \sqrt{4} = 2$

 :::: pitfall ::::
-When talking "real numbers", there is $\sqrt{-1}$, that would fall into the "complex numbers" category, which are a matter outside the scope of this revision.
-That's because there is no real number that multiplied by itself an even amount of times gives a negative number.
+When talking "real numbers", there is no $\sqrt{-1}$: that would fall into the "complex numbers" category, which are a matter outside the scope of this revision.
+That's because there is no real number that multiplied by itself an even amount of times that would give a negative number.
-To make things more complex, roots with odd indices of negative numbers are part of the real numbers: $\sqrt[3]{-8}=-2$ because $(-2)^3=-8$
+To make things more complex, roots with odd indices of negative numbers are part of the real numbers instead: $\sqrt[3]{-8}=-2$ because $(-2)^3=-8$
 :::::::::::::::::

 Equations